dot411/ECS-179-Final-Project/ProjectDocument.md

 # Resident Medieval #

 IMPORTANT: Converting our Godot project to HTML caused the web version of the game to break.
 Please play the game by downloading the zip file called ResidentMedieval.zip and launching Godot using this link: https://drive.google.com/file/d/1tfXmzc50zvNG8Jq4TXfSyPP31eo42mPe/view?usp=sharing.
 The game works with no issues this way.

 ## Summary ##

 An action horror game set in a dark and eerie Victorian-era Gothic mansion, where your primary goal is to escape the nightmarish environment.
 As the game begins, you wake up alone in a dimly lit room, disoriented and with no recollection of how you arrived.
 The unsettling silence is broken only by distant, chilling noises, setting the tone for the terrifying journey ahead.
 Driven by a mix of fear and curiosity, you start to explore the shadowy corridors and decrepit streets, only to discover that the place is teeming with hostile, "infected" individuals who are out for blood.
 To survive, you must navigate a labyrinth of interconnected rooms, passageways, and outdoor areas, all while solving puzzles, using weapons, and piecing together the mansion’s dark secrets.
 The infected are relentless, and your limited supply of resources forces you to make tough decisions: do you risk engaging them head-on, or attempt to sneak past unnoticed?

 **A paragraph-length pitch for your game.**

+Resident Medieval is a pulse-pounding action-horror game where you must navigate a sinister mansion teeming with infected enemies, solve cryptic puzzles, and make life-or-death decisions to survive the night.
+Action-horror games often focus on combat or stealth, but Resident Medieval blends both with a resource-constrained survival element and intricate environmental puzzles.
+There is always constant tension between engaging enemies and sneaking past them adds a unique, strategic layer to the gameplay.
+Jump into the action and give it a try!

 ## Project Resources
 IMPORTANT: Converting our Godot project to HTML caused the web version of the game to break.
 Please play the game by downloading the zip file called ResidentMedieval.zip and launching Godot using this link: https://drive.google.com/file/d/1tfXmzc50zvNG8Jq4TXfSyPP31eo42mPe/view?usp=sharing.
 The game works with no issues this way.